amphoradata/samples/generic_templates/Readme.md

 You can use these templates to use Amphora Data.
 They will give you access to the basic functions of Amphora including

-* Creating an Amphora
+* Create an Amphora

-* Creating a signal
+* Create a signal

 * Update a signal